Baron Blood (film): Development and writing

 Baron Blood marked Bava's return to gothic horror, six years after Kill, Baby...
 Kill!.
 Leone handled the casting, though Nicoletta Elmi, who had appeared in Bava's earlier film A Bay of Blood, was cast at Bava's request.
+Both Vincent Price and Ray Milland were approached to play the titular role, before Joseph Cotten was cast.

+Filming

 The film began shooting in 1971, which included location work at the Austrian castle Burg Kreuzenstein.
 According to Leone, Bava was so excited by the castle's filming possibilities that when Leone told him he had secured the deal to use the castle, Bava embraced and kissed him.
+Other scenes were shot in the town of Klosterneuburg, and at a studio in Rome.

 The film's credited cinematographer is Antonio Rinaldi, although Leone stated that Bava took over cinematography for the film, with Rinaldi handling the second unit shots.
 To satisfy a pre-acquisition agreement with distributor Allied Artists, most of the film's violent scenes were filmed twice, one for theatrical release and one for television, with the violence being toned down in the latter version.

 One week into filming, Baron Blood faced a financial crisis as the Bank of America cancelled their agreement to discount Leone's letter of credit in response to the Nixon shock.
 To solve the issue, Leone flew to New York to secure $125,000 from J. Arthur Elliot and Sam Lang, the owners of the independent distribution company Cinevision Films; in exchange, Elliot and Lang received executive producer credits in the English-language version of the film, as well as the US distribution rights to Four Times That Night and Vengeance.